Gurukrishnaa/Gurukrishnaa/README.md

 ---

 ### 🚀 About Me
-I'm a passionate developer who loves building cool stuff and contributing to open-source projects.
+I'm a passionate developer who loves building cool stuff and contributing to open-source project.
 I enjoy solving problems, learning new technologies, and sharing knowledge with the community.

 ---